 You might have noticed that in my recipe for apple pie, you won't find any raisins.
-The reason for this is that I really don’t like it.
+The reason for this is that I really don't like them.
 If you do love raisins, add about 60 grams soaked raisins or currants to the apples at step 5.
-In many old cookbooks, they also added nutmeg or ginger to the apples, this is very delicious!
+In many old cookbooks, they add nutmeg or ginger to the apples, this is very delicious!
 You could also try adding some speculaas spices to the crust.
 I have a recipe for that here.